tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 Greater benefits have been achieved in Mysql, for being open sourced and providing, for the operational environment, the same functionality as any DBMS (cost-benefit ratio)

-# 40. What servers have you used?
-* i've used apache server to host my project locally on my computer
-* local host - is an ip (127.
-0. 0.
-1 ip will be used to access locally hosted files)
-* agar aise host krna padey to server kharidna padega to wo isp(intenet service provider) wo tmko ek ip dega

 # 40. Do you have any leadership experience?
 * coding ninjas